alros/rag-python/README.md

 # rag-python
-ML/LLM experiments with Llama Index to develop a personal assistant for cognitive impaired patients
+ML/LLM experiments with Llama Index to develop a personal assistant for cognitive impaired patients.

 ## Datasets